singer-io/getting-started/Discovery.md

 # Discovery Mode
 Discovery mode provides a way for a tap to describe the data streams it supports.
 JSON schema is used to describe the structure and type of data for each stream.
 The implementation of discovery mode will depend on the tap's data source.
 Some taps will hard code the schema for each stream, while others will connect to an API that provides a desription of the available streams.
-When discovery mode is run, the tap should write to stdout a list of streams, each containing some basic information about the stream and a JSON schema describing the stream's data.
+When discovery mode is run, the tap should write to stdout a list of streams, known as the catalog, with each entry containing some basic information about the stream and a JSON schema describing the stream's data.

 To run a tap in discovery mode, the `--discover` flag should be provided:
 ```bash